 Our CT Room is a purpose built radiation proof room with lead lining.
 The air conditioning system keeps the scanner at a constant 21°C preventing overheating.
 We also have specialist power supply to provide enough electricity for the scanner and protect against surges.

 Our CT scanner is an Toshiba Aquilion Lightning, a state of the art, brand new, human-grade, 16 slice fan beam CT scanner.
-It is one of only a few of it’s kind being used for animals in the UK, providing the latest improvements in image quality and reduction of radiation dose to our patients.
 The scanner provides amazing detail taking ‘slices’ as thin as 0.5mm allowing diagnosis of a wide range of conditions.
 For more information about CT scanning see our referral website.

 A live video camera allows us to perfectly view and monitor the patient during scanning.
 Most CT scans only take 30 seconds or less, so we don’t have to watch the video camera pictures for long!